 Lucky for you, we’re here to help.

-In this article, you’ll learn exactly why keto rash develops - and what you can do to treat it.
+In this article, you’ll learn some reasons why keto rash develops - and what you can do to potentially resolve it.
 But before we do that, let’s take some time to clear up all the confusion.

 Keto Rash: Myths and Theories